- Sergey V Brodsky, MD, PhD

 While initially termed "warfarin-related nephropathy," we use the term "anticoagulant-related nephropathy" because the entity has been associated with anticoagulants other than warfarin .

 This topic reviews the epidemiology, pathogenesis, clinical features, and treatment of anticoagulant-related nephropathy.
 The differential diagnosis of AKI, glomerulonephritis, and hematuria are discussed elsewhere.
-(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Differential diagnosis and evaluation of glomerular disease" and "Etiology and evaluation of hematuria in adults".)
+(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Glomerular disease: Evaluation and differential diagnosis in adults" and "Etiology and evaluation of hematuria in adults".)

 BACKGROUND AND EPIDEMIOLOGY